misterj05/OpenVR-SpaceCalibrator/README.md

   - This is likely because your dongle got disconnected momentarily.
 - One or more trackers just don't show up in SteamVR, even though they're solid green.
   - Verify that all trackers show up in SteamVR before you do start a title or calibrate, if anything's amiss, restart SteamVR
-- Head tracking is weird, image rotates differently than your headset, mountains of brown on the ALVR graph.
+- Head tracking is weird, image rotates differently than your headset, ALVR graph showing red mountains.
-  - This I believe is related to the SteamVR-on-Linux vsync bug.
-Restarting SteamVR 1-2 times will fix it.
+  - Restart SteamVR and make sure to connect the headset first, before you power on any lighthouse devices.
+  - If you saw an image on the headset at least once since starting SteamVR, it's safe to turn on lighthouse devices (even if the headset is no longer connected).

 ---